Docs / Pricing

 Key takeaways

-• Monthly and yearly plans remove the PreviewShip watermark and unlock higher review volume and longer preview retention.
+Monthly and yearly plans remove the PreviewShip watermark, add password access, unlock higher review volume, and keep more rollback-capable versions.

 Comparison snapshot